Life At St. James

 We participate in the Mission Mississippi Prayer Breakfast which meets each Tuesday and take our turn as host.

-We gather Christmas presents for the residents of Whitfield, the state mental facility, and our parishioners purchase clothes and toys for children they adopt from our Salvation Army Angel tree each year.
+We gather Christmas presents for the residents of Whitfield, the state mental facility.

 Our Annual Harvest Bazaar is a major fund raiser and has been for nearly 80 years.
 Approximately half the profits support scholarships for Washington County mentally disabled youth and adults to attend Camp Bratton Green special camp sessions each year.
 The remainder of the proceeds go to organizations that help those in need in the area.